tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/iOS 端集成/定制开发/点播场景/接入文档_intl_en.md

 Before using the playback service, make sure that [video cache](#cache) has been set.
 >?
->- `TXPlayerGlobalSetting` is the global cache setting API, and the original `TXVodConfig` API has been disused.
+>- `TXPlayerGlobalSetting` is the global cache setting API, and the original `TXVodConfig` API has been deprecated.
 >- The global cache directory and size settings have a higher priority than those configured in `TXVodConfig` of the player.

 Sample: